This page provides instructions for identifying and responding to toxic combinations by using cases and findings.

 For information about installing the use case, see Update Enterprise use case, June 2024.

-Specify which of your resources are high-value
+Specify your high-value resource set

-Until you specify which of your resources are high-value resource, Risk Engine detects toxic combinations that expose a default high-value resource set.
+You don't need to enable the detection of toxic combinations—it's always on.
+Risk Engine automatically detects toxic combinations that expose a default high-value resource set.

 Toxic combination findings generated based on the default high-value resource set are unlikely to accurately reflect your security priorities.
+Therefore, we recommend that you specify the resources in your high-value resource set.

 View toxic combination cases